etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

-Main fields of this window are (for more information see the  AD_Menu  table description):
+Main fields of this window are:

+  * *Module*: defines the module for which this element will belong to.
   * *Name*: defines the name that Etendo uses to recognize this menu item.
   * *Description*: gives a small description of the table.
   * *Summary level*: defines a folder containing menu items (windows, processes, reports and so on).